Songkran Festival in Thailand | Water Festival | Thai New Year |

 Overall, the Songkran Festival is an incredible experience that offers something for everyone.
 This festival should not be missed whether you're interested in culture, tradition, or just having fun.
 It's a time to come together with locals and tourists and celebrate the beauty and excitement of one of the world's most unique and colorful festivals.

-1. Water fights: Water fights are the Songkran Festival's most popular and iconic aspect.
+1. The Songkran Festival's most popular and iconic aspect is water fights.
 People of all ages gather in the streets with water guns, buckets, and hoses and drench each other in a playful and joyful celebration display.

 It's common to see people riding in the back of pickup trucks, armed with water guns and buckets, and spraying water at passersby.